digidotcom/xbee-java/examples/network/DiscoverDevicesAsyncSample/ReadMe.txt

   Introduction
   ------------
-  This is a sample Java application to show how to obtain the XBee network object from a local XBee device and discover the remote XBee devices that form the network.
+  This is a sample Java application that demonstrates how to obtain the XBee network object from a local XBee device and discover the remote XBee devices that compose the network.
 This example uses an asynchronous discover mechanism.
 It means that the application will not block during the process.
   Instead of that, discovery events will be received by the callbacks provided by the discovery listener object.

   As the discovery mechanism used in this example does not block the application, remote XBee devices will be printed out as soon as they are